ag-perception-wallis-lab/deadleaves/docs/user_guides/shapes.md

 # Shapes

-The shape of the objects in the image is set by passing as string to the `shape` argument of the `DeadLeavesModel`.
+The shape of the objects in a Dead Leaves image are specified via the `shape`argument of the `DeadLeavesModel`.
-We currently support the shapes `circular`, `ellipsoid`, `rectangular`, and `polygon`.
+Currently support shapes are:
+- `circular`
+- `ellipsoid`
+- `rectangular`
+- `polygon`

-The distributions for the shape parameters a passed to the `DeadLeavesModel` through the dictionary `param_distributions`.
+Shape-specific parameters are passed through the `param_distributions`dictionary.
-Depending on the chosen shape this dictionary needs to contain information for different parameters.
+The required parameters depend on the chosen shape.

 ## Circles

-The shape with the least number of parameters is the circle (`shape = 'circular'`).
-A dead leaves model with circular objects only requires information about the distribution of the `area`.
+Circular leaves (`shape = "circular"`) are the simplest, requiring only the `area` distribution:

 ```python
 {